xiejiangzhi/line_mesh/README.md

 ## Known issues

-* When angles are too sharp (approaching overlap), the generated mesh may overlap.
+* When angles are too sharp (approaching overlap), the generated mesh may overlap. (demo rand points 551)
 * When the distance between points is too close (less than the line radius) and the angle is relatively sharp, the generated mesh may overlap.